omar-diab/DL-Project-One/README.md

 - **seed = 42**

-This fixed split is reused across experiments so that performance changes come from the method itself rather than sampling variation.
+This split is reused across experiments so that performance differences can be attributed to the method itself rather than to sampling variation.

-In the modular regularization branch, the split is saved and reused via:
+In the modular regularization branch, the split is saved and reused through:

 - `splits/fixed_cifar10_split.npz`